zak-45/SpleeterGUI-Chataigne-Module/README.md

 This should work on all OS where Chataigne/Spleeter are supported (Win/macOS/Linux...)

 Windows / Linux / Mac users can have it running in few minutes.
-> You do not need to install python or spleeter, this is a portable version of python pre-loaded with spleeter.
+> You do not need to install python or spleeter, this is a portable version of python preloaded with spleeter.

 ### *** Videos DEMO ***